jasonyang-ee/ArchivedV/README.md

 	- Click **Save Cookies**
 	- Toggle **Enabled**

-After cookies are saved/enabled, any previously blocked jobs will be unblocked and retried.
+After cookies are saved/enabled, the service can download members-only/private videos.

 Security note: `cookies.txt` contains your account session.
 Only use this on a trusted machine.